alejandrojuarez675/momentum-test/README.md

 This command install, build to Js and start the application.

-If you are a developer and you want to run locally with Nodemoon, you can run:
+If you are a developer and you want to run locally with Nodemoon, you can execute:

     $ npm i
     $ npm run dev